-How has the Heart Institute at Children's Colorado been able to improve our surgical survival rates?
+How is the Heart Institute at Children's Colorado working to improve our surgical survival rates?

 In the Heart Institute at Children's Colorado, we continue to pursue ways of providing excellent patient care and outcomes.
 To continue this endeavor, we have implemented a number of quality-improvement initiatives to help improve our performance and continue doing what we do best: fixing little hearts.
-Some of our quality improvement successes include:
+Some of our initiatives include: